-Table 5 shows the waterbody connected to this wastewater system is not achieving Good Ecological Status or Potential (GES/GEP).
+Table 5 shows the waterbodies connected to this wastewater system are not achieving Good Ecological Status or Potential (GES/GEP).
 The Environment Agency has attributed the 'reasons for not achieving good status' to water company operations.
-Our risk assessment has been assessed based on the worst assigned status but has been moderated to not significant because of the presence of Tertiary Treatment at the wastewater system Treatment Works an implemented scheme in AMP6 as part of WINEP.
+Our risk assessment has been assessed based on the worst assigned status (Poor) and has been moderated from moderately significant to not significant because of the presence of Tertiary Treatment at the wastewater system Treatment Works.